0xr0bert/phase-seminar-20221026/presentation.md

 :::
 ::::::::::::::

-# Conclusions & next steps
+# Conclusion

+## Summary

 - Thinking about norms and habits are key to understanding the decision to commute.
 - In our sample intervention, habits and norms allow us to destabilize the convention of commuting by car.
 We disrupt this convention by preventing the effect of habit (on car-free days); this then leads to a change in norm.
 - Useful as a simulator of potential policies that may affect commuting-related norms.

-- Extend the model with real-world built environment data!
+## Limitations / Future work

+- The model currently does not use calibrated build environment data => extend it!
+- Personal journeys not considered.
+- Process of changing bike / car ownership.

 # Any questions?